Latitudeda/PhotoCAD_Docs/docs/en/post_simulation/example_cmz.rst

 As a result, since component ``Straight`` will be used to generate ``TECH.WG.FWG.C.WIRE``, we should add simulation model ``WGModel`` to ``Straight``.

-For ``TECH.WG.FWG.C.WIRE.BEND_CIRCULAR``, we are using ``CircularBendFactory`` to return a circular bend, so it is also neccesary to add ``BendModel`` in every circular bend cells that are assigned in ``CircularBendFactory``.
+For ``TECH.WG.FWG.C.WIRE.BEND_CIRCULAR``, we are using ``CircularBendFactory`` to return a circular bend, so it is also necessary to add ``BendModel`` in every circular bend cells that are assigned in ``CircularBendFactory``.

 Noted that in some cases, transitions simulation models will also have to be implemented in transition cells.

 Wavelength Splitters
 --------------------------

 To demultiplex 8 wavelength channel, 3-level of wavelength splitters will be needed to implement in the CMZ circuit.
+Splitters are build up from several directional couplers (DCs) and connected together with different length.
+Below table shows the relations between each level ( 1st, 2nd, 3rd) wavelength splitters and the length which linked the DCs.

 #.
-1st level: two 50/50 DC.
+1st level: Below figure show the schematic structure of the 1st level.
+It contains two 50/50 DCs connected to each other and the length difference :math:`\Delta` L is calculated by the base length difference and the delay line length difference.

    ::